E-Safety Advice For Parents

 - Create a family email address for registering only.

 - Use parental controls on devices that link to the internet, such as the TV, laptops, computers, games consoles and mobile phones.
 Parental controls are not just about locking and blocking, they are a tool to help you set appropriate boundaries as your child grows and develops.
 They are not the answer to your child's online safety, but they are a good start and they are not as difficult to install as you might think.
-Service providers are working hard to make them simple, effective and user friendly.
+Service providers are working hard to make them simple, effective and user-friendly.
 Find your service provider and learn how to set your controls.
+(Family link works for Android devices).

 - Make use of available filtering and monitoring software.
 These can help block inappropriate material but remember they are not 100% effective and are no substitute for adult involvement and supervision (see www.getnetwise.org)